Enable and Disable firewalld

 It is not recommended to use iptables directly while firewalld is running as this could lead into some unexpected issues.
-If a user for example is removing base rules or chains of the chain structure, than a firewalld reload might be needed to create them again.
+If a user, for example, is removing base rules or chains of the chain structure, then a firewalld reload might be needed to create them again.

 Install and enable firewalld

 If the iptables, ip6tables, ebtables and ipset services are in use:

 systemctl disable --now iptables.service systemctl disable --now ip6tables.service systemctl disable --now etables.service systemctl disable --now ipset.service dnf install firewalld firewall-config firewall-applet systemctl unmask --now firewalld.service systemctl enable --now firewalld.service

 To check the firewall state you have different options.
 The fist option is to use